Scottish Literature at Glasgow

-The University of Glasgow hosts the only academic unit in the UK exclusively dedicated to the teaching and research of Scottish Literature.
+The University of Glasgow hosts the only academic unit in the world exclusively dedicated to the teaching and research of Scottish Literature.

-Established in 1971, Scottish literature is regarded as a world-leading research unit (in the 2008 Research Assessment Exercise) and the teaching provision here covers the range of Scottish literature from the 14th Century to the present day.
+Established in 1971, Scottish Literature is regarded as a world-leading research unit.
+Our teaching provision which covers the range of Scottish literature from the 14th century to the present day.

 Our Centre for Robert Burns Studies is dedicated to Scotland's national bard, and we are involved in all aspects of Scotland’s literary heritage.